-Since June 2018, AMEX has partnered with Lufthansa to allow Platinum card members access to lounges in Frankfurt and Munich.
-Currently, the offer is scheduled to end on 9/30/2020 but it’s already been extended several times.
+Since June 2018, AMEX has partnered with Lufthansa to allow Platinum card members access to lounges around the world.

-As part of The American Express Global Lounge Collection, we invite Platinum Card and Centurion Members to enjoy access to select Lufthansa airport lounges in the satellite area of T2 in Munich Airport and in Terminal 1 Concourse B of Frankfurt Airport through 3/31/20.
+As part of The American Express Global Lounge Collection, we invite Platinum Card and Centurion Members to enjoy access to select Lufthansa airport lounges.

-- Platinum Card Members may enjoy access to Lufthansa Business Lounges (regardless of ticket class) and Lufthansa Senator Lounges (when flying LH Group business class).
+- Platinum Card Members may enjoy access to Lufthansa (LH) Business Lounges (regardless of LH Group ticket class) and Lufthansa Senator Lounges (when flying LH Group business class).
 For the mostcurrent list of participating lounges and access requirements, please use the Lounge Finder feature in the American Express App or visit www.americanexpress.com/findalounge.

 This post first appeared on Your Mileage May Vary